 CALL BACK transfers control to PSC which, in turn, initiates a disk read operation to load variable core with the information stored in the Special Save Area on disk as the result of a CALL SPECL.
-When the read operation is complete, the disk I/O routine returns control to PSC.
-All saved parameters are now restored, and the restored core load continues execution at the saved return address (that is, the statement following the CALL SPECL statement).
+When the read operation is complete, the disk I/O routine returns control to PSC, which in turn transfers control to the restored core load, which continues execution at the saved return address (that is, the statement following the CALL SPECL statement).